-- The date this Plan or benefit option terminates. - The last day for which your Spouse's contribution has been paid. - The date he or she is divorced or is legally separated or the effective date of an annulment. - The date you are no longer eligible for the Plan or a benefit option. - The date the Plan Administrator determines in its sole discretion that you have made a false statement on any enrollment form or claim form or filed a fraudulent request with the Plan or benefit option.
+- The date this Plan or benefit option terminates. - The last day for which your Spouse's contribution has been paid. - The date you and your Spouse divorce or legally separate or the effective date of an annulment. - The date you are no longer eligible for the Plan or a benefit option. - The date the Plan Administrator determines in its sole discretion that you have made a false statement on any enrollment form or claim form or filed a fraudulent request with the Plan or benefit option.